The Demonic Perversion

 of the Church for 2000 years.

-Consider once again, the following scenario: a homosexual
+Consider once again, the following scenario: a homosexual seminarian

-seminarian has viciously sinful and perverse sexual relations with another
+has viciously sinful and perverse sexual relations with another seminarian

-God and man, that he cannot tolerate it himself.
+man, that he cannot tolerate it himself.
 What does he do?

 He goes to confession